Meet our Board of Directors.

-Business Link’s Board of Directors serves to support our endeavour to be Alberta’s entrepreneurial hub.
+Business Link’s Board of Directors serves to support our endeavour to be Alberta’s small business hub.
 The board provides governance to Business Link, ensuring we are accountable to our funders and entrepreneurs across Alberta.
-Hailing from communities across Alberta, they bring expertise in small business, innovation, economic development, education, and Indigenous sectors.
+Hailing from communities across Alberta, they bring expertise in small business, innovation, economic development, education, and Indigenous and immigrant sectors.

 Michael was elected to Edmonton City Council in 2013 representing Ward 5, and served a four-year term, during which he spearheaded the Edmonton Made initiative and was on the boards of the Edmonton Police Commission, Northlands as well as a variety other city committees.